Marcel Marceau: World recognition

 Marceau performed all over the world to spread the "art of silence" (L'art du silence).
 It was the intellectual minority who knew of him until he first toured the United States in 1955 and 1956, close on the heels of his North American debut at the Stratford Festival of Canada.
 After his opening engagement at the Phoenix Theater in New York, which received rave reviews, he moved to the larger Barrymore Theater to accommodate the public demand.
 This first U.S. tour ended with a record-breaking return to standing-room-only crowds in San Francisco, Chicago, Washington, D.C., Philadelphia, Los Angeles, and other major cities.
 His extensive transcontinental tours included South America, Africa, Australia, China, Japan, South East Asia, Taiwan, Russia, and Europe.
-His last world tour covered the United States in 2004 and he returned to Europe in 2005 and Australia in 2006.
+His last world tour covered the United States in 2004, and he returned to Europe in 2005 and to Australia in 2006.
 He was one of the world's most renowned mime artists.

-Marceau's art became familiar to millions through his many television appearances.
+Marceau's art became familiar to millions through his multiple television appearances.
 His first television performance as a star performer on the Max Liebman, Mike Douglas and Dinah Shore, and he also had his one-man show entitled "Meet Marcel Marceau".
 He teamed with Red Skelton in three concerts of pantomimes.